Chomenor/ioef-cmod/new-filesystem-readme.md

 - *mod_paks - Selects all paks from the current active mod.
 - *base_paks - Selects all paks from com_basegame (baseq3).
-- *inactivemod_paks - Selects all paks in other mod directories (not baseq3 or the current mod).
+- *inactivemod_paks - Selects all paks in inactive mod directories (not baseq3 or the current mod).
 - *currentmap_pak - Selects the pak containing the bsp of the current running map.
 - *cgame_pak - Selects the pak containing the preferred cgame.qvm file.
 - *ui_pak - Selects the pak containing the preferred ui.qvm file.
 - *referenced_paks - Selects paks accessed during the loading process on the server.

 The default download manifest selects all the paks from the current mod directory, as well as the current cgame and ui paks, and the current map pak.
-The *referenced_paks rule is currently added for consistency with original filesystem behavior, but in virtually all cases is redundant to *currentmap_pak and *mod_paks and can be dropped without issue.
+The *referenced_paks rule is currently added for consistency with original filesystem behavior, but in virtually all cases is redundant to the other rules and can be dropped without issue.
 ```
 set fs_download_manifest *mod_paks *cgame_pak *ui_pak *currentmap_pak *referenced_paks
 ```